Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

 The second category of users is made up of experienced divers looking for a platform of like-minded people; they desire to share what they have learnt over the years, as well as to hear from other long-time practitioners such as diving instructors or divemasters (i.e. underwater tour guides).
 Both types of users can find a place not only to read from, but also to contribute to with their own posts.

-## **3. Wireframes, User Stories & Agile Development**
+## **3. Wireframes & Database, User Stories & Agile Development**

-A detailed report regarding user stories and agile development can be found here: [Wireframes, User Stories & Agile Development](documentation/Agile.md).
+A detailed report regarding user stories and agile development can be found here: [Wireframes & Database, User Stories & Agile Development](documentation/Agile.md).

 ## **4. Features**
 ### 4.1 *Existing features*